raindigi/cloud-infra-terraform/README.md

-# Cloud infrastructure — Terraform
+# Example cloud infrastructure — Terraform

 This repo shows how to create an example cloud infrastructure on the major cloud providers with Terraform.